 Brisa has also written various opinion and academic articles about fair trade, migration, NGOs diplomacy and multi-stakeholder dialogues.

-Prof. Chabrak from United Arab Emirates University is UAE team leader for the Global Entrepreneurship Monitor programme.
-She is in charge of the university pavilion for Dubai Expo 2020 and was Program Director at the Science & Innovation Park.
+Prof. Chabrak from United Arab Emirates University is UAE team leader for the Global Entrepreneurship Monitor programme and CEO of the UAEU Science & Innovation Park.
+She is in charge of the university pavilion for Dubai Expo 2020 and was coordinator of the Dubai Decleration for sustainable finance, an initiative of UNEP FI.
 She is passionate about creating values-driven start-ups and ecosystem conditions for a new quality of growth to eradicate poverty and promote inclusiveness as conditions for fighting radicalisation.

 She has created several success stories and youth role models, many of which have won prizes including the Mohamed Bin Rashid Award for the best university promoting entrepreneurship (2018), the Global Pitch@Palace People Award (2017), a special mention from the jury of the Falling Walls Venture (2017), and the Singularity University MENA Global Impact Challenge (2017).

 Her research focuses on governance for sustainability and quality of life.
 She is currently coordinating research projects on the design of sustainable financial systems and on the wellbeing of visually impaired students.
 She teaches accounting, corporate governance, CSR, entrepreneurship and innovation.